nadanai263/nadanai263.github.io/pages/people.md

 <div class="container-fluid">
 	<div class="row">
 			<div class="col-sm-9 order-1">
 				<p><b>Aarushi Ruhela</b> is a PhD student funded by the University of Edinburgh, working on the interface of electronics and synthetic biology.
 She is co-supervised by Dr Jamie Marland in the School of Engineering, where she will be working on developing a multiplexed electronic readout system for biochemical reactions inside microfluidic devices.
-In the Laohakunakorn group, she is currently working to prepare optimised <em>E.coli</em> lysates to express horseradish peroxidase, which will be used as a reporter for her electronic system.
+In the Laohakunakorn group, she is currently working to prepare optimised <em>E. coli</em> lysates to express horseradish peroxidase, which will be used as a reporter for her electronic system.
 Aarushi moved to UK from India in 2021 because of her keen interests to learn and explore cancer research.
 She did her MRes from the Imperial College London in cancer technology where she developed a microfluidics device to study the interaction between cancer organoids and immune cells.
 Later, she joined the Institute of Cancer Research to explore more about the cancer biology and study the heterogeneity in PDAC.
 She is a biochemical engineer from her undergraduate degree; therefore, she has a good experience with always working on the bridge between biology and engineering.
 In her free time, she loves to read about philosophy and write small quotes.
 In addition, she also enjoys painting and photography.   <br>
 			<a href="mailto:a.ruhela@sms.ed.ac.uk"><i class="fas fa-envelope"></i></a>
 			</p>
 			</div>